Taxodium distichum: Cultivation and uses

 Bald cypress has great merchantable yields.
-In virgin stands, yields from 112 to 196 m³/ha were common, and some stands may have exceeded 1,000 m³/ha.
+In virgin stands, yields from 112 to 196 m3/ha were common, and some stands may have exceeded 1,000 m3/ha.

 Building material

 Still usable prehistoric wood is often found in swamps as far north as New Jersey, and occasionally as far north as Connecticut, although it is more common in the southeastern states.
 This partially mineralized wood is harvested from swamps in the southeastern states, and is greatly prized for special uses such as for carvings.
 The fungus Lauriliella taxodii causes a specific form of the wood called "pecky cypress", which is used for decorative wall paneling.

 The bald cypress was used by Native Americans to create coffins, homes, drums and canoes.
 Joshua D. Brown, the first settler of Kerrville, Texas, made his living producing shingles from bald cypress trees that grew along the Guadalupe River of the Texas Hill Country.

 In the southern United States, the odorless wood, which closely resembles that of other Cupressus species, has been valued since colonial times for its resistance to water, making it ideal for use wherever the wood is exposed to the elements.
-In the first half of the 20th century, it was marketed as "The Wood Eternal."
+In the first half of the 20th century, it was marketed as "The Wood Eternal".

 The lumber is valuable for timber framing, building materials, fence posts, planking in boats, river pilings, doors, blinds, flooring, shingles, garden boxes, caskets, interior trim and cabinetry.

 Bald cypress timbers are commonly available in lengths up to 24 feet.
 This species enjoys predictable lead times for projects.
 The wood is a very light tan in color and weathers to a uniform silvery gray.
 Paint and stains adhere well to Bald cypress.
-Bald cypress most often sees use in outdoor structures such as timber frame pavilions, mid-size farmers markets, porches, exterior awnings and decorative trusses where the species’ weather resistance helps ensure long life.
+Bald cypress most often sees use in outdoor structures such as timber frame pavilions, mid-size farmers' markets, porches, exterior awnings and decorative trusses where the species's weather resistance helps ensure long life.